akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Within moments, the immediate press of bodies melted away from the high table, leaving Henry and Matilda in a bubble of semi-privacy.
 The hall still hummed with life, but no one was close enough to hear.

-She settled beside him, voice light, carrying just enough for nearby ears.
+Matilda settled beside him, her voice light, carrying just enough for nearby ears.
 "The venison is well roasted tonight, my lord.
 You should eat."

 Henry grunted, reaching for a piece.
 "The hunt was poor.
 The cooks make up for it."

-She leaned slightly closer, voice dropping "It seems my lord had success in the hunt after all."
+She leaned closer, her voice dropping.
+"It seems my lord had success in the hunt after all."

 Henry paused, piece of venison halfway to his mouth.
-He looked at her, distracted, lowering his voice to match hers.
+He looked at her, distracted, and lowered his voice to match hers.
 "What's that?"

-The Queen have a small smile.
+A small smile.
 "I said you caught a she-wolf today.
 Despite the frost."

 He set the meat down.
 Something flickered—amusement, wariness, affection.
-He spoke quietly.

 "You have thoughts, Matilda."

 "I have questions, Henry.
 There's a difference."

 "Ask them."

-She considering her words with the diplomacy of one who had ruled England in her husband's absence.
-"The girl is... unexpected."
+She considered her words.
+"The girl is… unexpected."

 Henry grinned.
 "That's the point."

 "Is it?"

-She paused.
+A pause.
 "My lord, consider well the reputation a low-born woman will bring your son."

-The King's grin faded.
+The grin faded.
 "Low-born?
 Harold Red-Wolf is a thegn.
 His blood is as old as mine, older if you count the Saxon kings.
-And she—" He stopped.
-Looked toward the door where Beatrice had vanished.
+And she—" He stopped, looking toward the door where Beatrice had vanished.
 "She walked into my hall after a goose.
 She spoke to me like I was a man, not a king—at least at first.
 When did you last see that?"

 "Rarely."

 "Godfrey has been called shadow and whelp and coin.
 He's been overlooked his whole life.
 If he marries a princess, he'll still be a shadow—just a shadow with a richer wife.
-But this girl..."
-He trailed off.
+But this girl…" He trailed off.

-The Queen put her hand near his, encouraging him to continue.
-"This girl...?"
+"This girl?"

-Henry met her eyes.
+He met her eyes.
 "She *saw* him.
 In the hall, before any of this.
 She looked at him—just for a moment—and didn't look away.
 I was watching."

 The Queen absorbed this.

 "You're sure?"

-"I'm sure.
-Yes."
+"I'm sure."

 A long pause.
-The fire crackled in the large hearth.
+The fire crackled.

-She spoke slowly.
-"Then perhaps I misjudged."
+Then, slowly: "Then perhaps I misjudged."

-Her husband feigned surprised in a friendly manner.
+Henry looked surprised.
 "You?"

-Laugh lines appeared on the Queen's face, almost smiling.
+Almost a smile.
 "It happens.
 Rarely."

-Henry laughed softly.
+He laughed softly.
 "I'll mark the day."

-Her tone shifted to a more practical note.
+Her tone shifted, more practical.
 "Still.
 She will need fitting for court.
 Taming, perhaps.
 Teaching certainly: manners, dress, language, etiquette—how not to fall foul of others unnecessarily, how to think before she speaks."

 She became more serious.

 "The barons will whisper.
 Brittany will not be pleased."

-Henry took a small bite at his venison.
+Henry considered this.
 "A little diplomacy, then.
 But a tame wolf is still a wolf."

-The Queen met his eyes.
-"It depends on the wolf."
+She met his eyes.
+"Depends on the wolf."

-He looked at her.
-Something informal passed between them—an old understanding, a shared history of managing the unmanageable.
-"Depends on the tamer too, but I'll leave it in your capable hands."
+Something passed between them—an old understanding, a shared history of managing the unmanageable.

+"And the tamer," Henry said.
+"I'll leave that to you."

-A real smile appeared on the Queen's face, making her seem younger.
+A real smile now.
 "You always do."

 ---

-The King looked toward his sons (for there were several present about the hall).
-His gaze found Godfrey watching them, still half-hidden in the shadows near a pillar.
+The King looked toward his sons, for there were several present about the hall.
+His gaze found Godfrey, half-hidden in the shadows near a pillar.

-He beckoned to the lad.
+Henry beckoned.
 "Godfrey.
 Come."

-Godfrey crossed the cleared space.
-He stood before them, uncertain—a young man who had spent his life watching, not being watched.
+Godfrey crossed the cleared space and stood before them, uncertain—a young man who had spent his life watching, not being watched.

 The Queen studied him.
 Then, slowly, she smiled.

-*"It is well, my son."
+"It is well, my son."

 Something crossed Godfrey's face.
 A flicker.
-Another crack in the careful mask.
-At her words—*my son*—his throat moved, once.
+A crack in the careful mask.
+At her words—*my son*—his throat moved once.
 He said nothing.
 He didn't need to.

-Henry watched the exchange, saying nothing for a moment.
-But his eyes were warm.
+Henry watched the exchange, his eyes warm.

-"You will escort the young lady home.
+After a moment: "You will escort the young lady home.
 Two riders, no more.
 See her safely to her father's door."

 Godfrey found his voice.
 "Yes, Father."

-The Queen leant forwards.
 "And Godfrey."

-Godfrey waited.

-Her look softened as she gave a mother's advice.
+Henry paused.
 "She doesn't know.
 About the vow.
 About any of it.
-When you tell her—" She stopped.
-Looked at Henry.
-Looked back at their son.
+When you tell her—" He stopped, glanced at Matilda, then back at his son.
 "When you tell her, let it be her father who speaks first.
 That's the way."

-Godfrey's voice was quietly.
-"I understand."
+Quietly: "I understand."

-"Go now.
-She has a head start, and the road grows dark.
-Be sure not to startle her on the way."
+The Queen added, "Go now.
+She has a head start, and the road grows dark."

 Godfrey bowed to them both—a bow deeper than protocol required—and turned to go.